 If you would prefer to make things easier for yourself, why not buy your ticket, shuttle transport and guide as a complete package before you arrive at the entrance of Machu Picchu.
 This would probably make your life a little bit easier and means that you know exactly what you will be getting.
 It’s always good to be organised, remember!

 Make Smart Choices

 This one should be obvious, but there’s no harm in reminding people of the importance of going to the toilet before they go on a big trip.
-Don’t expect there to be toilets around Machu Picchu – this place is hundreds of years old so why would there be toilets on site?
+Don’t expect there to be toilets around Machu Picchu.
+Here’s a fun fact!
+This place is hundreds of years old so why would there be toilets on site?